emrergin/fullstackopen/README.md

 ### What I learned in Part 8
 - I have not tried **GraphQL** before, so this is definitely an informative experience.
+- By extension of the above, this is also my first time using **Apollo** client, server and explorer.

 ## Part 9 TypeScript